Developmental and social-emotional screening of young children (0-5 years of age) in Minnesota

 C&TC is Minnesota's Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) Program.
 EPSDT, a federal program, provides for the coverage of comprehensive and periodic health checkup services to all Medicaid enrolled children from birth through age 20 years.

-- Due to higher risk of social-emotional delays and concerns among the C&TC-eligible population, separate social-emotional screening is strongly recommended beginning at 6 months of age.
-Selecting an instrument from the recommended/approved list is considered to be best practice for a developmental screening provider.
+- Due to higher risk of social-emotional delays and concerns among the C&TC-eligible population, separate social-emotional screening is strongly recommended beginning at 6 months of age, using a recommended standardized instrument.

 Early Childhood Health and Developmental Screening, provided by local school districts, helps parents and communities improve the educational readiness and health of all young children through the early detection of children's health, development, and/or other factors that may interfere with a child's learning and growth.
 Early Childhood Screening is also an opportunity for parents to enroll in early learning opportunities for their child such as Early Childhood Family Education, School Readiness or district preschool, Head Start, and Early Learning Scholarships for High Quality Childcare.

 - Participation in screening is required for young children at least once prior to enrollment in kindergarten in a public school.
 Minnesota school districts offer free Early Childhood Screening, targeting children between 3 and 4 years of age.